Work Flexibility Policy in the United States

 New York City

 Freelance Isn’t Free (passed | freelancers).
 Passed October 2016.
 Requires written agreements for the timeline and payment of freelance work, with penalties for employer violations.

 FlextimeNYC (proposed | right to request).
-New York City Comptroller Scott Stringer is promoting right to request legislation for New York City and beyond.
+As of Sept 2015, New York City Comptroller Scott Stringer is promoting right to request legislation for New York City and beyond.

 Equal Pay Act (passed | right to request).
 As of January 1, 2014, all Vermont employees have the right to request a flexible work arrangement for any reason.
-Employers must grant the request unless it is “inconsistent with business operations or its legal or contractual obligations”.
+Employers must grant the request unless it is “inconsistent with its business operations or its legal or contractual obligations.”

 Secure Scheduling (passed | predictability).
 Adopted on September 19 2016.
 Requires employers of retail and food service employees to provide workers with a good-faith estimate of hours upon hiring, work schedules two weeks in advance, and compensation for workers if their hours are changed or if they’re asked to work back-to-back shifts that prevent adequate resting time.